WeLikeGraphQL/universal-react-apollo-example/README.md

 ```

 - Open the client at http://localhost:3000
-- You can change port and other settings in `.env` file
+- You can change ports and other settings in `.env` file

 ## How to Contribute: